mcornick/clilol/docs/index.md

 ## Etc.

-clilol releases are announced on [my social.lol account](https://social.lol/@mcornick) which you are welcome to follow.
+clilol releases are announced on [my Mastodon account](https://social.sdf.org/@mcornick) which you are welcome to follow.

 To verify signatures on commits to clilol, you might need [my SSH public key](https://git.mcornick.dev/mcornick.keys) or [my GPG public